 Companies are dispensing with the term “culture fit.”
-How can hiring managers shift to a culture add mindset?
-Learn strategies and questions you can ask to help understand how candidates will add to the culture and not just fit in.
+How can hiring managers adapt a culture-add mindset?
+Learn questions you can ask to help understand how candidates will add to the culture and not just fit in.

 When I began my career, I worked in a small department that had two professional staff and one administrative staff person.
 But within two years, the department was realigned with several other departments.
 I suddenly found myself working with new colleagues in an entirely different department culture than I had been hired to work in.
 And I failed.